marko0205/p2psudoku/README.md

 ## Problem solution
 After the startup the user will see a welcome message and will be asked to input a nickname for access to the menu.

-Creating a new sudoku, will insert into the DHT a new Sudoku instance (containing all the data about the game and the users scores).
+Creating a new sudoku will insert into the DHT a new Sudoku instance (containing all the data about the game and the users scores).
-Joining and put values into a sudoku challenge means retrieve the sudoku instance from the DHT, update the state of the object and put it back into the DHT.
+Joining and putting values into a sudoku challenge means that the sudoku instance will be retrieved from the DHT, the state of the object will be updated and it will be put back into the DHT.
-The main client (StaticClient) do not support the auto-refresh, so the user is responsible to refresh his sudoku instance, in order to retrive the last version from the DHT (auto-refresh mode is still in develop... look the future developments).
+The main client (StaticClient) does not support the auto-refresh, so the user is responsible for refreshing his sudoku instance, in order to retrive the last version from the DHT (auto-refresh mode is still in develop... look the future developments).

-Once a Sudoku is completed, the user can see the Score Board and once all the players left the challenge this will be removed from the DHT.
+When a Sudoku is completed, the user can see the Score Board and once all the players will have left the challenge this will be removed from the DHT.

 ## Tech